 The bus state logic continuously monitors the activity on the TWI bus lines when the master is enabled.
-It continues to operate in all Sleep modes, including power-down.
+It continues to operate in all sleep modes, including power-down.

-The bus state logic includes Start and Stop condition detectors, collision detection, inactive bus time-out detection, and a bit counter.
+The bus state logic includes START and STOP condition detectors, collision detection, inactive bus timeout detection, and a bit counter.
 These are used to determine the bus state.
-The software can get the current bus state by reading the Bus State bits in the master STATUS register.
+Software can get the current bus state by reading the bus state bits in the master status register.
 The bus state can be unknown, idle, busy, or owner, and is determined according to the state diagram shown in Figure 26-12.
-The values of the Bus State bits according to state, are shown in binary in the figure below.
+The values of the bus state bits according to state are shown in binary in the figure.